 Since dermabrasion and other skin resurfacing treatments (such as chemical peels) often reduce the pigmentation of the skin, they are usually best suited for patients who have a light complexion.
 Any pigmentation changes are difficult to notice in a patient who has fair skin to begin with.

 Patients with darker skin can still benefit from dermabrasion.
-But the surgeon will need to take more precautions to avoid unwanted changes in the skin’s color.
+However, the surgeon will need to take more precautions to avoid unwanted changes in the skin’s color.

-Dr. Hilger typically performs dermabrasion in either an operating room or in an office setting.
+Dr. Hilger and Dr. Lyford Pike typically perform dermabrasions in either an operating room or in an office setting.
 The size of the treatment area determines the ideal location for the procedure.
 Smaller areas are often treated in an office, using only local anesthesia.
 Larger treatments areas are typically treated in a surgical center, using a combination of local anesthesia and sedation.

 The length of treatment also depends on the size of the area.
 Dermabrasion can take less than five minutes if the area is very small, such as a single scar.
 Larger areas require considerably more treatment time.